Parameter Inference with Bifurcation Diagrams: Conclusion Broader Impact

-Although we did not consider limit cycles, our approach can be modified using the conditions for Poincar\'e-Andronov-Hopf bifurcations instead of the conditions on the Jacobian determinant.
+Although we did not consider limit cycles, the bifurcation measure can be extended to detect Poincar\'e-Andronov-Hopf bifurcations alongside changes in stability of fixed points (see Supplementary \ref{appendix:hopf} for details).
+This measure enables detection of the onset of damped oscillations and/or the emergence of limit cycles (Figure \ref{fig:hopf-measure}).
+Used together with a steady state solver that detects periodic solutions and gradient-based optimisation, we can specify regions of damped oscillation and limit cycles.
 Our approach generalises naturally to bifurcation manifolds such as limit point curves or surfaces.
 This is because the normal components of implicit derivatives can still be calculated for under-determined systems of equations \cite{Jos2011OnSurface,Tao2016Near-IsometricTracking,Fujisawa2013CalculationInvariance}.
 In the case of manifolds it would be more appropriate to use isosurface extraction algorithms rather than continuation to obtain the steady-state manifold.
 Our approach does not depend on the details of the steady-state solver and therefore can still be applied.

 In dynamical systems theory the geometry of state-space determines all of the qualitative behaviours of a system.
 Our work makes progress towards designing models directly in state-space, rather than the spatial or temporal domain.
 This is valuable to experimentalists who only have qualitative observations available to them and wish to navigate the space of qualitative behaviours of their system.
 Our work lies within a trend of progress in the scientific machine learning community, where structured domain-informed models are favoured over flexible models that live in large parameter spaces.